Banner

 The First Glimpse of the Citadel

 A final hour of hiking brings us to Intipunku, the Sun Gate (2,720m).
-Here, you will join an elite group of travelers who witness the breathtaking view of the Machu Picchu Citadel from above which is a sight exclusive to Inca Trail hikers.
-After soaking in the view and taking the classic postcard photos from the Guard House, we take a short bus ride down to Aguas Calientes to check into a cozy hotel for a restful night’s sleep.
+Here, you will join an elite group of travelers who witness the breathtaking view of the Machu Picchu Citadel from above.
+A sight exclusive to Inca Trail hikers.
+After soaking in the panoramic views from the Upper Terrace (Circuit 1) and taking the classic postcard photos, we take the first of our three shuttle bus rides down to Aguas Calientes for a restful night’s sleep.

 Sunrise and Sacred History

 This is the grand finale!
-After an early breakfast at your hotel, we take one of the first buses back up to Machu Picchu to witness the sunrise over the ancient stone city.
-Your expert guide will lead you on a private 2-hour tour, revealing the secrets of the temples, sun dials, and residential quarters.
+After an early breakfast at your hotel, we use the second of our three shuttle bus tickets to reach the sanctuary and witness the sunrise over the ancient stone city.
+Your expert guide will lead you on a private 2-hour tour of Circuit 3 (The Royalty Way), revealing the secrets of the Sun Temple, the Royal Houses, and the primary residential quarters.
 If you have pre-booked a permit, you will have time to climb Huayna Picchu or Machu Picchu Mountain for an even higher perspective of the wonder.

 The Scenic Return